kaalam/document.source/jazz_reference/pages/reference_api_elements.md

 ## API elements

-### API "flavors"

-The API describes access to blocks in a Jazz server.
-Blocks can be functions, classes, keepers, etc. The API is identical for Bebop, R, Python and http with only a few caveats:

-<span class="label label-info">R</span>
-<span class="label label-info">Python</span>
-  * R and Python will **put** and **get** native R and Python objects rather than binary objects.
-This is limited to vectors of basic types like boolean, integer, double and string.

-<span class="label label-success">Http</span>
-  * Http objects will automatically be returned with mime types specified as attributes and be available at urls specified as attributes.

-<span class="label label-success">Http</span>
-  * The http API has character encoding limitations like all urls have.
-(E.g., space must be encoded as `%20`.)

 ### String constants

 String constants are part of Bebop, they are applied separated by double quote `"` with a simple C-like escape sequence mechanism.
 Look for the